mnevison/milestone-p1/README.md

 ### Site Wide

 Each page within the site has a dedicated navbar and a footer.
 The navbar is responsive and changes depending on the screen size.
 The footer contains links to my various social accounts.

+### Future Improvements/Changes

+As my journey continues with my diploma and I build my skill set, I would like to make adjustments to the site based on updated knowledge.

+Some of these could be:

+1. Update the projects section with fresh content built specifically by myself.
+2. Add some interesting JavaScript components.

+### Accessability